Find. Compare. Blaze Ahead.

 The moment Mangools won me over was the Keyword Difficulty score, of all things.

 In Ahrefs I'd stare at a wall of metrics and second-guess myself.
-In KWFinder, the Difficulty number is color-coded — green is winnable, red isn't — and over two weeks of picking targets it was reliably right.
+In KWFinder, the Difficulty number is color-coded — green is winnable, red isn't — and across every target I picked with it, it was reliably right.
 I'd find a green keyword, write for it, and it was genuinely less competitive than the red ones beside it.
 That single distilled number is why beginners love this tool, and it's not dumbed-down; it's just clear.

 The color-coded Keyword Difficulty score consistently steered me toward genuinely less competitive keywords, and the clean interface meant I spent my time choosing targets instead of decoding dashboards — the opposite of my usual experience in Ahrefs.